MohammadJamali/NeutronGeneralAPI/README.md

 <!-- ![](header.png) -->

-A general purpose server side application which will simply do all CRUD + R(elation)S(earch) thing for models, and will make server-side application development process super fast and convenient.
+A general purpose server side application which will simply does all CRUD + R(elation)S(earch) things for models, and makes server-side application development process super rapid and convenient.

-Goal: Create models, config with attributes, done :)
+Goal: Creating models, Configuring attributes. {done}

 * **'Delete' is not implemented yet**
 * **'Search' is not implemented yet**